datacoves/docs/docs/first-steps/configure-account.md

 **dbt Docs** Create a `dbt-docs` branch in your repo.

+# dbt
+What version of dbt are you using? (email us this answer so we are ready for the call)

 ## During Call with Datacoves
 To ensure a smooth call, please have the answers to the following questions ready to go.

 - What do you want to call your account?
 (This is usually the company name)
 - What do you want to call your project?
-- Do you have CI?
-Are you going to develop the CI scripts?
-Do you have anything already?
+(This can be something like Marketing DW, Finance 360, etc)
+- Do you currently have a CI/CD process and associated script like GitHub Actions workflow?
+If not, do you plan on creating a CI/CD process?
-- Do you need any specific python library on airflow or VS code? (outside the standard dbt stuff)
+- Do you need any specific python library on Airflow or VS code? (outside the standard dbt related items)